JanWilczek/wolf-sound-blog/_posts/synthesis/2021-08-13-wavetable-synthesis-theory.md

 $$k_\text{inc} = (k+1) - k = \frac{(\phi_x + \theta_\text{inc})L}{2\pi} - \frac{\phi_x L}{2\pi} \\= \frac{\theta_\text{inc} L}{2\pi} = \frac{fL}{f_s}. \quad ({% increment equationId20210813 %})$$

-For each sample, we increase an `index` variable by $k_\text{inc}$ and do a lookup.
-When key is pressed, we set `index` to 0.
-As long as it is pressed $k_\text{inc}$ is nonzero and we perform wave table lookup.
+When a key is pressed, we set an `index` variable to 0.
+For each sample, we increase the `index` variable by $k_\text{inc}$ and do a lookup.
+As long as the key is pressed, $k_\text{inc}$ is nonzero and we perform the wave table lookup.

-When `index` exceeds the wave table size, we need to bring it back to the $[0, \dots, L-1]$.
-It can be done by subtracting $L$ from `index` but this approach is not always correct.
-In implementation we can subtract $L$ as long as `index` is greater or equal to $L$ or we can use the `fmod` operation.
+When `index` exceeds the wave table size, we need to bring it back to the $[0, L-1)$ range.
+In implementation, we can keep subtracting $L$ as long as `index` is greater or equal to $L$ or we can use the `fmod` operation.
 This "index wrap" results from the *phase wrap* which we discussed below Equation 5; since the signal is periodic, we can shift its phase by the period without changing the resulting signal.

-## A Note on Efficiency
+## Phase Increment vs Index Increment

 Phase increment and index increment are two sides of the same coin.
-The former has a physical meaning, the latter has an implementation meaning.
-You can keep phase information and use it to calculate the index or you can keep incrementing the index.
-Index increment is more efficient because we don't need to perform the multiplication by $L$ and division by $2\pi$ for each sample; we calculate the increment only when the instantaneous frequency changes.
-We'll therefore restrict ourselves to an implementation using index increment.
+The former has a physical meaning, the latter has an implementational meaning.
+You can increment the phase and use it to calculate the index or you can increment the index itself.
+Index increment is more efficient because we don't need to perform the multiplication by $L$ and the division by $2\pi$ for each sample (Equation 7); we calculate only the increment when the instantaneous frequency changes.
+We'll therefore restrict ourselves to the implementations using the index increment.

 # Wavetable Synthesis Algorithm